Treats moderate to severe pain. Also treats nerve pain caused by diabetes. This medicine is a narcotic pain reliever.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to tapentadol, or if you have used an MAO inhibitor (MAOI) such as isocarboxazid, phenelzine, selegiline, tranylcypromine, Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.
-You should not use this medicine if you have serious breathing problems (such as severe asthma) or a serious blockage in the bowels called paralytic ileus.
+Do not use this medicine if you have had an allergic reaction to tapentadol, or if you have used an MAO inhibitor (MAOI) such as isocarboxazid, phenelzine, selegiline, tranylcypromine, Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.
+Do not use this medicine if you have breathing problems, such as severe asthma, or if you have paralytic ileus.

 How to Use This Medicine